top of page

 In addition to these group projects, some of the members have their own projects, which they share with family and friends, and often display for public viewing.
 Some of these members items have been displayed at the Cultural Center in Charleston.

 As in past years, the members of the Guild, have made some aprons, potholders, and other articles.
-This year they have added pin cushions and hanging cathedral window squares-with musical instruments on them.
+This year they may have pin cushions and hanging cathedral window squares-with musical instruments on them.
 All of these lovely articles will be for sale.
 Proceeds from these sales go toward purchasing more materials and to help defray the cost of making the quilts for the Veterans and the youngsters.

-The Quilt Display will be open on Friday, June 21st from 10:00 a.m. to 4:00 p.m. and on Saturday, June 22nd from 10:00 a.m. to 3:00 p.m.
+The Quilt Display will be open on Friday, June 20th from 10:00 a.m. to 4:00 p.m. and on Saturday, June 21st from 10:00 a.m. to 3:00 p.m.

 Results of Thimbles and Threads Quilt Guild Show—2023 by: Caren White